Household Dangers and your Pet Bird

 · Perfumes and fumes from deodorants

-· Hair and Skin products your bird may lick or chew
+· Hair, beauty and skin products your bird may lick or chew

 · Lead light ornaments